pablomarti/HTML5_Speech_T1/README.txt

-Tests using the Speepc Recognition Input Field of HTML5 Building a clone
+Tests using the Speech Recognition Input Field of HTML5 Building a clone